taikoxyz/simple-taiko-node/README.md

 ### Why my node hasn't started proposing blocks yet

-You need to check that you have updated the optional environment varibles in `.env` file correctly, and using the latest docker images (you can update local images manually by `docker compose down && docker compose pull`).
+You may need to check that you have updated the optional environment varibles in `.env` file correctly, and using the latest docker images (manually update local images by `docker compose down && docker compose pull`).

-Then you can check the proposer image's log to figure out why (`docker compose logs -f taiko_client_proposer`), it's probably because:
+Then check the proposer image's log to figure out why (`docker compose logs -f taiko_client_proposer`), it's probably because:

 - Your local node is still catching up the latest chain head
 - Your L1 proposer account runs out of ETHs